sebasmesen17/mdTest/cluster.md

 - [ ] Merge at hh:mm

-- [ ] Add this producto to the moniroting and metrics services.
+- [ ] Add this producto to the moniroting and metrics services

-## Blackout procedure
+## Backout procedure

 ### - Rollback to x version